 Anna Jay had the full support of her trainer and got the opportunity to make her dream come true.
 She had overcome her first obstacle with her shoulder injury, and it was time to make her mark in this business.

 Anna Jay ‘The Star of The Show’

 The Star of The Show would soon shine too bright to just be in Georgia Premier Wrestling.
-She would get experience working at Empower Wrestling.
+So instead, she would get experience working at Empower Wrestling.
 It was here that she had the ability to really hone her craft.

 In the early months of 2020 with 3 years of experience, Jay was making a good impression.
-It would not be long after this match against that she would get the opportunity of a lifetime.
+However, it would not be long after this match against that she would get the opportunity of a lifetime.

 Anna Jay is All-Elite

-On April 1st, 2020 Anna Jay made her AEW Debut.
-Thankfully for her it was not some horrible April Fools joke.
+On April 1st, 2020, Anna Jay made her AEW Debut.
+Thankfully for her, it was not some horrible April Fools joke.
 She competed against Hikaru Shida in a losing effort.
-She must have felt comfortable in the ring because it was where she took her first bump.
-During the early days of the, no fan shows AEW taped a few weeks’ worth of television at The Power Factory.
+However, she must have felt comfortable in the ring because it was where she took her first bump.
+During the early days of the no-fan shows, AEW taped a few weeks’ worth of television at The Power Factory.

-Just 5 days later AEW announced that they were signing Anna Jay.
+Just 5 days later, AEW announced that they were signing Anna Jay.
 She would work a few more matches on AEW Dark.
-On June 20th, 2020 she would face against another newcomer Abadon.
+Then, on June 20th, 2020, she would face against another newcomer Abadon.
 In another losing effort, she saw herself at 0-3 and laying in the center of the ring.
-However, after the match, the Exalted One Mr. Brodie Lee extended his hand and the rest of The Dark Order helped her to the back.
+However, after the match, the Exalted One, Mr. Brodie Lee, extended his hand, and the rest of The Dark Order helped her to the back.